hftamayo/azuremlproj03/README.md

 ### Machine Learning Engineer with Microsoft Azure Program
 ###### Scholarship recipient: Herbert Fernández Tamayo

 #  Capstone Project: Homicides in El Salvador during 2018, comparing risk between men and women

 ### Table of Content
 1. Project's overview
 2. Project set up and installation
 3. Dataset
+3.1 Overview
-4. Task
+3.2 Task
-5. Access
+3.3 Access
-6. Automated ML
+4. Automated ML
-7. Results
+4.1.
+Results
-8. Hyperparameter tuning
+5. Hyperparameter tuning
-9. Results
+5.1.
+Results
-10. Model deployment
+6. Model deployment
-11. Screen recording
+7. Screen recording
-12. Standout suggestions
+8. Standout suggestions

 ## 1. Project's overview
 As a part of the Machine Learning Engineer with Microsoft Azure Nanodegree, the third project is related to apply the knowledge acquired to solve or analyze a problem of the real life, it is important to choose a dataset related to a real scenario rather than a sample dataset, in this case I've chosen the Dataset of year 2018 related to Homicides in El Salvador, I work for the Statistical Department of the National Institute of Forensic Science of El Salvador, the institute is one of the most respected institution in the country related to the analysis about the behavior of crimes in El Salvador.
 The main goal of this experiment is to predict the incidence of homicides in males and females, with the results, it will be a point of start to plan policies of prevention in the cohort with a higher risk obtained from this experiment's result.